 - The shipping process can be confusing to new buyers, as the platform offers no direct way to ship goods.
 Buyers have to link up with third party couriers and forwarders to have their goods delivered which is a whole lot of tough task.

-- Uganda being a locked country, and far away from China where Alibaba is located, it can be too costly to ship from China to Kampala, especially if you are buying in small quantities.
+- Uganda being a landlocked country, and far away from China where Alibaba is located, it can be too costly to ship from China to Kampala, especially if you are buying in small quantities.
 This is why Alibaba is best for bulk buyers not small quantity (single item) buyers.

 - While Alibaba is a trusted platform, it is not safe to say it is trusted 100%.
-The platform habors a good number of scammers who are always looking to defraud unsuspecting victims.
+The platform harbors a good number of scammers who are always looking to defraud unsuspecting victims.
 Many people have been scammed through Alibaba.
 But these scams are avoidable.

 - There’s also a possibility of counterfeit goods from dishonest suppliers.
 This is why you should never order goods in bulk if it is your first time to buy from a particular seller.
 First order for sample.

 - Inability to visit the factory yourself makes it difficult to verify the legitimacy of the manufacturer or supplier.